Esin Durmus

 I am interested in understanding how language models may impact our society and how can we build models that are safe and helpful.
 In particular, my research interests include:

 • Socio-technical alignment: I explore the question of what values are (and should be) incorporated into AI systems.
 I study mechanisms for incorporating more diverse values into AI development.
-Additionally, I build evaluation frameworks to assess real-world impact of these systems.
+Additionally, I build evaluation frameworks to assess how these values impact model behavior in real-world settings.

 • Policy-relevant evaluations: I work on building policy-relevant evaluations on topics such as election-integrity, persuasion, political bias and misinformation.
-I work closely with our Policy and Trust & Safety teams in order to build reliable evaluations and improve the models.
+I work closely with our Policy and Safeguards teams in order to build reliable evaluations and improve the models.

 • Evaluating consistency and faithfulness of generated text: I did a lot of work on building methods to assess the consistency and faithfulness of generated text, particularly in the context of summarization.
 I proposed evaluation frameworks and metrics to quantify the degree to which generated summaries accurately capture and convey the key information from the source material.